Trioecy

+Terminology

+Trioecy is also called tridioecy /,traIdaI'i:si/ and subdioecy /,sVbdaI'i:si/.

+The term trioecy comes from the Neo-Latin word Trioecia, a former order of trioecious plants.

 Evolution of trioecy

-Many speculate trioecy is a transient state and is often associated with evolutionary transitioning from gynodioecy to dioecy.
+Trioecy may be an unstable transient state associated with evolutionary transitioning from gynodioecy to dioecy.
+In brachiopod species, trioecy usually breaks into androdioecy or gynodioecy.
 Other studies show that trioecious populations originated from gonochoristic ancestors which were invaded by a mutant selfing hermaphrodite, creating a trioecious population.
-It has been suggested that chromosomal duplication is an important part in the evolution of trioecy.
+It has been suggested that chromosomal duplication plays an important part in the evolution of trioecy.

-Evolutionary stability

-Trioecy is usually viewed as evolutionarily unstable, but its exact stability is unclear.
-Like in brachiopod species trioecy usually breaks into androdioecy or gynodioecy.

 But one study found that trioecy can be stable under nucleocytoplasmic sex determination.
 Another theoretical analysis indicates that trioecy could be evolutionary stable in plant species if a large amount of pollinators vary geographically.

 Occurrence

-Trioecy is a relatively common sexual system in plants.
-Trioecy has been estimated to occur in about 3.6% of flowering plant species, although most reports of trioecy could be misinterpretations of gynodioecy.
+Trioecy is a relatively common sexual system in plants, estimated to occur in about 3.6% of flowering plant species, although most reports of trioecy could be misinterpretations of gynodioecy.
 It is rare as well as poorly understood in animals.